Peripheral Artery Disease Information

 - Inadequate exercise

 - High cholesterol

 These factors can cause peripheral artery disease to develop gradually as the arteries become increasingly blocked.
 Symptoms are often mild at first and tend to worsen over time.
 Because this disease affects the limbs, oftentimes people first experience symptoms in their legs.
 Common Peripheral Artery Disease Symptoms in the legs that could indicate PAD include:

 - Muscle pain, especially during exertion

 PAD may lead to life-threatening complications if left untreated, as it can increase risk of heart attack and stroke.
 Additionally, severely limited blood flow to the legs could cause gangrene (tissue death), which could potentially require amputation if severe.
 Fortunately, because most of the conditions that are correlated with PAD are lifestyle factors, many individuals can successfully improve their condition by making lifestyle adjustments.
 In some cases, physicians also prescribe medications or opt for surgery.

-To find a Tampa General Hospital cardiovascular specialist who can help treat PAD and other conditions, use our Physician Finder.
 Once you locate the physician that is right for your needs, the cardiovascular specialist will thoroughly assess your condition, including the symptoms of your peripheral artery diseases or other condition, as well as possible causes, and recommend the right Peripheral Artery Disease treatment plan for you.